SiriDx/ESNewsProject/README.md

 # ESNewsProject
-a practice project with RXSwift.
+A practice project with RXSwift.